 |Refer patients with possible IBS for further investigation if any red flag symptoms are present:||Refer patients with possible IBS for further investigation if any red flag signs are present:|

 - Lower bowel investigations - colonoscopy, or sigmoidoscopy ± barium enema.
-A rectal biopsy may be appropriate (to diagnose IBD bowel disease).
+A rectal biopsy may be appropriate (to diagnose IBD).

 - Gastroscopy may be appropriate if upper gastrointestinal symptoms predominate.

-- Gynaecological referral may help rule out endometriosis and pelvic infection.
+- Gynaecological referral may help to rule out endometriosis and pelvic infection.

 - Consider psychological referral if the main problems are inability to cope with symptoms.